WilliamMartini/WASM/benchmarks/c/README.md

 ------

 ## Conclusions
-From the first tests it seems that lucets is fastes for larger calculation being significantly faster than wasmer and wasmtime in the Fibonacci and the bubble sort benchmark.
-But in smaller things wasmer seems to be a bit faster.
+From the first tests, it seems that lucets is faster for larger calculation being significantly faster than wasmer and wasmtime in the Fibonacci and the bubble sort benchmark.
+But for smaller workloads wasmer seems to be a bit faster.
 Wasmtime appears to be the slowest in general.